 Red light cameras in the U.S. have begun using radar to detect red-light runners and clock speeders.
 Dubbed non-intrusive vehicle radar detection, it replaces the traditional pavement sensors once used exclusively to trigger the cameras.
 This means that for the first time, a sensitive radar detector can be a viable red light camera countermeasure.

 To find the best radar detector to meet this new threat, we squared off against an ATS AutoPatrol RLSC-3D red light camera with detectors from Beltronics, Cobra, Escort and Whistler.
-Street-priced from $149 (Cobra) to $1,999 (the remote or built-in Escort Passport 9500ci), as expected, the pricier models performed the best.
+Street-priced from $149 (Cobra) to $1,999 (the built-in Escort Passport 9500ci), as expected, the pricier models performed the best.

-The Cobra SPX-7700, for example, spotted the radar at 240 feet, theoretically far enough away for an alert driver to react.
+The Cobra SPX-7700, for example, spotted the radar at 240 feet, in theory far enough away for a driver to react.
 But we tested in early afternoon with very light traffic.
-Our past tests show that as traffic density increases, detection range shrinks, often dramatically.
-Other vehicles block or deflect the feeble radar beam, chopping range by up to 90 percent.
+Our past tests show that as traffic density increases, detection range shrinks dramatically.
+Other vehicles block the feeble radar beam, chopping range by up to 90 percent.